samarthasm/mytriviapi2/backend/README.md

 `GET '/api/v1.0/categories'`

-- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+- This fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
 - Returns: An object with a single key, `categories`, that contains an object of `id: category_string` key: value pairs.